 Inserting A New Line In An Excel Cell

-Inserting a new line in an Excel cell is something we often come across when working with Excel.
+Inserting a new line in an Excel cell is something we often come across.
 In most Office applications, you must press Enter to start a new line.
 However, with Excel, pressing Enter takes you to the next cell.
 Inserting a line break is necessary when writing text within a cell in different lines, for example, when entering an email label or importing data from a database.

 Below is a text string in cell A1 that we entered without any line breaks.
 Cell A3 contains the exact text string with two inserted line breaks using Alt + Enter.
 The example shows that the text looks much better with the inserted line breaks.
 Let us look up how we can insert line breaks to get text strings with better readability in an Excel cell.